Basics

 The XReadOptions.DefaultRect property previously had nonstandard behavior: setting it to null would insert a default sized rectangle instead of remaining null.
 This has now been fixed to behave as developers expect, so setting it to null actually makes it null.

 When using ABCpdf to import Flash or SWF files we now prefer our custom SwfVector ReadModule.
-If you want to use the old native Flash module instead you can select it by specifying the FlashNative ReadModule.
-This option reverts to the legacy Adobe dependent parser.
+If you want to use the old native Flash module instead you can select it by specifying the FlashNative ReadModule which reverts to the legacy Adobe dependent parser.